Home / Career Guides / Loss Control Specialist

 What kind of training are loss control specialists expected to undergo?

 The training for this role usually involves obtaining knowledge in safety management, risk assessment, developing safety protocols, and understanding insurance policies.
 Many companies also offer in-house training programs that provide practical experience and context-specific learning.
-Some employers might require loss control specialists to complete courses and obtain certifications relevant to their industry, such as Certified Safety Professional (CSP) or Associate in Risk Management (ARM).
+Some employers might require specialists to complete courses and obtain certifications relevant to their industry, such as the Certified Safety Professional (CSP) or Associate in Risk Management (ARM).

 Are there specific types of businesses that require the services of a loss control specialist?